 Can I do my own conveyancing?

-DIY conveyancing is possible, however, like many complicated transactions, the devil is in the detail and buying or selling a property is no exception to this rule.
-Conveyancing is an extremely time-consuming and complicated process which could end in disaster if mistakes are made.
+DIY conveyancing is possible.
+However, the devil is in the detail when buying or selling a property.
+The conveyancing process is extremely time-consuming and complicated, which could end in disaster if mistakes are made.

 We can help

 Plaza Estates have over 40 years of experience helping clients buy and sell properties in central London.
-We will work with your conveyancing solicitor to ensure that your move as problem-free as possible.
-If you want a stress-free home move, contact us
+We will work with your conveyancing solicitor to ensure your move is as problem-free as possible.
+If you want a stress-free home move, contact us today.